Belinda6380/javascript30/content/day22.md

 +++

 * {{< code "getBoundingClientRect" >}} method
-* How to set the width and height of a hover state
+* how to set the width and height of a hover state